seletskiy/carcosa/README.md

 ### Sync your tokens/secrets to remote

 You can either set remote to your *carcosa* git repository, via `git remote add` or specify remote every time via `-r` flag.

 ```
-git init
 carcosa -Sr git://path.to/remote.git
 ```